Goldman Algebra, Opers and the Swapping Algebra: Introduction

-We then relate the multi fraction algebra to the Goldman algebra.
-Let $\Gamma$ be the fundamental group of a surface $S$ and $\PP$ be the subset of $\partial_\infty \Gamma$ consisting of fixed points of elements of $\Gamma$.
-The Hitchin component $\Hn$ of the character variety of representations of $\Gamma$ in $\sln$ was interpreted in \cite{Labourie:2007a} as a space of cross ratios.
-Thus every multi fraction in $\mathcal B({\ms P})$ gives a smooth function on the Hitchin component (see Proposition \ref{prop:smoothmulti} for details).
+We then relate the multifraction algebra to the Goldman algebra.
+Let $\Gamma$ be the fundamental group of a surface $S$, $\partial_\infty\Gamma$ the boundary at infinity of $\Gamma$, and $\PP$ be the subset of $\partial_\infty \Gamma$ consisting of fixed points of elements of $\Gamma$.
+The Hitchin component $\Hn$ of the character variety of representations of $\Gamma$ in $\sln$ was interpreted in \cite{Labourie:2005} as a space of cross ratios.
+Thus every multifraction in $\mathcal B({\ms P})$ gives a smooth function on the Hitchin component (see Proposition \ref{prop:smoothmulti} for details).
 Thus we have a restriction

 This mapping is not a Poisson morphism, nevertheless it becomes so when we take sequences of well chosen finite index subgroups.
-More precisely, we define and prove, as an immediate consequence of one of the main result of Niblo in \cite{Niblo:1992}, the existence of {\em vanishing sequences} of finite index subgroups $\{\Gamma_n\}_{n\in\mathbb N}$ of $\Gamma$; these sequences are essentially such that every geodesic becomes eventually simple and for which the intersection of two geodesics becomes eventually minimal (See Paragraph \ref{par:vaseq} and Appendix \ref{sec:vanishexist} for precisions).
+More precisely, we define and prove, as an immediate consequence of one of the main result of Niblo in \cite{Niblo:1992uy}, the existence of {\em vanishing sequences} of finite index subgroups $\{\Gamma_n\}_{n\in\mathbb N}$ of $\Gamma$; these sequences are essentially such that every geodesic becomes eventually simple and for which the intersection of two geodesics becomes eventually minimal (See Paragraph \ref{par:vaseq} and Appendix \ref{sec:vanishexist} for precisions).